-Diarrhea and other digestive problems are no fun, especially for people who
+Diarrhea and other digestive problems are no fun, especially for people who suffer from them often.

-down invitations and avoid activities in public because you fear having an accident?
+Do you schedule your activities around your bathroom breaks?
+Do you turn down invitations and avoid activities in public because you fear having an accident?
 If that sounds like you, rest assured you’re not alone.

 1. Master Your Digestion Treatment Plan